 If you're excited to join The Yacht Week but have never sailed before, we're here to help you decide on your perfect floating home for the week.
-From catamarans to monohulls, Standard to Premium Plus, check out our handy guide with all the different types of yachts to help you work out which boat is best for you.
-Ready to book your boat?
-Reserve your dream yacht today!
+From catamarans to monohulls, Classic to Premium, check out our handy guide with all the different types of yachts to help you work out which one is best for you.

 - Your skipper - Very necessary, of course.
 Our amazing skippers are an essential part of your experience as they will help you sail your way through the week.
 They'll navigate your yacht, lead your crew and make sure you discover all the hidden gems along the way.
 They're there to ensure you have a safe and enjoyable experience and are happy to teach you some of the key skills for sailing if you’re keen to get involved.

 - Fully equipped kitchen - Feast your way through the week by whipping up a storm in your very own kitchen.
 Packed with all the pots, pans and cutlery you could need.
 Don't want to bother with the cooking?
 Book yourself one of our friendly hosts for the week.

 - Bedding and bathroom towels - All your linens are provided, so no need to pack any of these.
 We do suggest bringing your own beach towel so you don’t get seawater on your bathroom towel.

 - Speakers - Every yacht has its own speakers, so you don't need to bother about packing these.
 Pump out the tunes as you sail your way through an unforgettable week.

 - Wifi - while we definitely encourage you to switch off and enjoy every minute of the week, we also make sure you don’t lose touch with the real world (unless you want to, of course).

 Which yachts do our skippers and hosts recommend?